cerplot/luigi/doc/parameters.rst

 Parameters
 ----------

-Parameters is the Luigi equivalent of creating a constructor for each Step.
+Parameters is the Trun equivalent of creating a constructor for each Step.
-Luigi requires you to declare these parameters by instantiating :class:`~luigi.parameter.Parameter` objects on the class scope:
+Trun requires you to declare these parameters by instantiating :class:`~trun.parameter.Parameter` objects on the class scope:

 .. code:: python

-    class DailyReport(luigi.contrib.hadoop.JobStep):
+    class DailyReport(trun.contrib.hadoop.JobStep):
-        date = luigi.DateParameter(default=datetime.date.today())
+        date = trun.DateParameter(default=datetime.date.today())
         # ...

-By doing this, Luigi can take care of all the boilerplate code that would normally be needed in the constructor.
+By doing this, Trun can take care of all the boilerplate code that would normally be needed in the constructor.
 Internally, the DailyReport object can now be constructed by running ``DailyReport(datetime.date(2012, 5, 10))`` or just ``DailyReport()``.
-Luigi also creates a command line parser that automatically handles the conversion from strings to Python types.
+Trun also creates a command line parser that automatically handles the conversion from strings to Python types.
 This way you can invoke the job on the command line eg. by passing ``--date 2012-05-10``.